 “Veteran Gets Poison Booze”, Wilkes-Barre Times Leader, 04 March 1926, Page 1.

-The future Private Keifer was Born to coal miner David Keifer and Mary Brookbank Keifer on 03 September 1891 in Charleroi, PA and was the fifth of six sons.
+The future Private Sherman Karl Keifer was born to coal miner David Keifer and Mary (Brookbank) Keifer on 03 September 1891 in Charleroi, PA and was the fifth of six sons.
 He married (and later divorced) Rae Wilson in 1914.
 Katsy succumbed to Tuberculosis on 19 February 1927 in a sanitarium in Outwood, Kentucky.